Mr. Alfred Grasso

 Mr. Grasso has held several leadership and management positions within MITRE since joining the company in 1986, culminating with his appointment as president and CEO in 2006.
 He previously was executive vice president and director of the Command, Control, Communications, and Intelligence FFRDC, now known as the National Security Engineering Center (NSEC).
 From April 2012 until May 2013, he served as both director of NSEC and MITRE's CEO.

-He held positions as senior vice president and general manager of MITRE's Washington Command, Control, and Communications Center and vice president and CIO.
+He held positions as senior vice president and general manager of MITRE's Washington Command, Control, and Communications Center and served as its vice president and chief information officer.
 Earlier, he was technical director for the Battlefield Systems Division at MITRE's Fort Monmouth, N.J., site.

-Mr. Grasso is an appointed member of the Defense Science Board.
-He is a special adviser to the STRATCOM Strategic Advisory Group and is a member of the Stevens Institute Systems Engineering Research Center Advisory Board, the University of Virginia's Department of Systems and Information Engineering Advisory Board, and Howard University's College of Engineering, Architecture, and Computer Sciences Board of Visitors.
-Mr. Grasso is a board member of the Northern Virginia Technology Council, the country's largest technology council.
-In addition, he served as chairman of Armed Forces Communications and Electronics Association International's Board of Directors from 2012 to 2014 and was vice chair from 2010 to 2012.
-He is the former president of the Board of the National GEM Consortium, a nonprofit that promotes the participation of under-represented groups in the STEM fields.
+Mr. Grasso is an appointed member of the Defense Science Board and a special adviser to the STRATCOM Strategic Advisory Group.
+He is a member of the Stevens Institute Systems Engineering Research Center Advisory Board and a board member of the Northern Virginia Technology Council, the country's largest technology council.
+Mr. Grasso also sits on the University of Virginia's Department of Systems and Information Engineering Advisory Board and Howard University's College of Engineering, Architecture, and Computer Sciences Board of Visitors.
+In addition, he served as chairman of the Armed Forces Communications and Electronics Association International's Board of Directors from 2012 to 2014 and was vice chair from 2010 to 2012.
 He previously served for seven years on the Army Science Board.